Huawei revenue growth slows to 13.1% in first half of 2020 as US pressure continues

 The first half results showed faster growth than Huawei's first quarter results released in April.
 For the first quarter, revenues rose by about 1 per cent to 182.2 billion yuan, versus 39 per cent growth posted a year previous.
 Net profit margin in the first quarter narrowed to 7.3 per cent from about 8per cent a year earlier.

 Huawei did not report unit shipments of phones.
-Research firm IDC reported Huawei was the second largest phone maker in the first quarter of 2020, with 17.8 per cent market share, behind No 1 Samsung Electronics Co Ltd and ahead of No.3 Apple Inc.
+Research firm IDC reported Huawei was the second largest phone maker in the first quarter of 2020, with 17.8 per cent market share, behind Samsung Electronics and ahead of Apple.